-This section should include a description of the CDR and supporting schedules (see below).
-The country office should also include the Statement of Cash Position and the Statement of Assets and Equipment, with year-end inventory listing and a description of the inventory.
+This section describes the CDR and supporting schedules (see below).
+The country office will also include the Statement of Cash Position and the Statement of Assets and Equipment, with year-end inventory listing and a description of the inventory.

 Description of the Combined Delivery Report and Supporting Schedules